01Figuring Costs and Profits

-Now to transfer that into cost per thousand board feet simply multiply $0.10 by 1,000.
-So your total cost is $100 per thousand board feet.
+Now, transfer that into cost per thousand board feet by simply multiplying $0.10 by 1,000.
+Your total cost is $100 per thousand board feet.

 $0.10 x 1,000 = $100 per thousand board feet.

-Of course, this example has very rough figures.
+Of course, this example uses rough figures.
 Hopefully, your costs are much less than $100 per thousand board feet.

 This way of calculating cost will help in determining the cost of many unknown circumstances that show up on a logging job.
-By taking an average over a long period of time, you can have a good rule of thumb idea of costs when it comes to things like equipment breakdowns and rough landing conditions.
-Without these figures, it would be hard to determine the different variables in a logging job.
+By taking an average over a long period of time, you have a good rule-of-thumb idea of costs that accounts for equipment breakdowns and rough landing conditions.
+Without these figures, it would be hard to determine the different variables involved in a logging job.

 02Finding a Mill to Buy Your Logs

 The next step is to determine the amount a sawmill will pay for the logs that you harvest.
-Contact several sawmills in your area, let them know that you are a logger and will have logs for sale.
-Ask them what logs they have a need for and what they will pay for grade, pallet, and veneer logs.
+Contact several sawmills in your area and inform them that you are a logger and will have logs for sale.
+Ask them what logs they need and what they will pay for grade, pallet, and veneer logs.
 You will find that different sawmills specialize in different types of material.

 Some mills do strictly pallet material, and some do only grade.
-Other sawmills may even want one species of timber.
-Most likely you will end up with several sawmills that you sell logs to.
-You might have a load of upper logs that go to a pallet mill, a few loads of grade logs that go to a grade mill, a few logs that will end up as veneer and will go to a veneer buyer, and so forth.
+Other sawmills may even want one type of timber.
+Most likely you will end up with several sawmills as clients.
+You might have a load of upper logs that go to a pallet mill, a few loads of grade logs that go to a grade mill, and a few logs that go to a veneer buyer.

 03Bidding The Timber

-Now that you have all this information you can figure out what you can pay for standing timber.
-Let's say a mill offers to pay you $500 per thousand for red oak grade logs.
-Start with that figure $500, then take the $500 and figure in the profit margin you need.
+Now that you have all this information, you can determine what you can pay for standing timber.
+If a mill offers to pay you $500 per thousand for red oak grade logs.
+Start with the $500 and figure in the profit margin you need.